OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 `opam` speaks in terms of OCaml packages -- other packaged bits of OCaml code that depend on each other.
 Fortunately, we don't need to write any complex configuration file for `opam` - `dune` handles it for us!

+Next up, we are going to create an `opam` switch.
+Opam install packages globally, and switches makes it easy to have a isolated environment in which you can install packages that will not be shared between switches, and therefore reduce the chance of dependencies conflict.
+You can think of it as an analog to Python’s virtualenv.

 An `opam` switch contains a whole bunch of installed packages that are specified as compatible with each other.
 However, it can only have one installed version of each package!
 We're going to create an entirely new `opam` switch at our main directory.